oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 14. Click on the **Rule Details** tab.

-    You will see details like rule type, severity, compliance rule state, description, rationale, and recommendation for the violation remediation.
+    You will have access to details such as rule type, severity, compliance rule state, description, rationale, and recommendations for remediation.

     ![Check for violations](images/cis-rule-details.png " ")

 15. Click on the **Violation Events** tab.

-    This gives you incident attributes information about the violated rule.
+    This provides essential information about the incident's attributes in relation to the violated rule.

     ![Rule Details](images/cis-violation-events.png  " ")

-    Click on the table row section.
+    To access the table row section, click on it.

-16. You will see **Event details** about violated rule information, violation details, and an option of Guided resolution about Recommendations.
+16. You will find **Event details** on violated rule information, violation details, and a guided resolution option for recommendations.

     ![Event Details](images/cis-event-details-violation.png  " ")